-This school is authorized under federal law to enroll non-immigrant alien students.
+The New School is authorized under federal law to enroll nonimmigrant international students.
 International students coming to the United States must have a proper visa before they will be permitted to register.
-Consult with an admission counselor about visa requirements before you apply for admission.
+Consult with an admission counselor about visa requirements before you apply for admission